 Although CBD oil remains king, topical CBD products are growing in popularity.
-There’s a good reason why: topicals can not only benefit the skin’s health and appearance but also may provide localized relief for muscle and joint discomfort.
+There’s a good reason why: topicals can not only benefit the skin’s health and appearance but may also provide localized relief for physical discomfort.
 In that sense, topical CBD combines aesthetic and therapeutic benefits into one product.

 CBD topicals include a wide variety of products, including lotions and creams, balms and salves, massage oils, serums, and more.
 They can also be designed for a specific use, such as lip balms, face products, and pain-relieving formulations.